 Speaking about India’s VFX scene, Framestore head of production and director of global talent development, Andrew Schlussel had said, “One of the things limiting that is that if you look at the budget of a film like Avengers: Infinity War, it is huge.
 So that’s a limiting factor to get to that level.
 My impression is that there is an incredibly rich history of fascinating stories and myths that are intertwined with the culture, religion and the history of India.
 I see potential in the kind of draw on the incredible stories that will be interesting to the world.
 I think the potential is there”

-Arguably among the biggest providers of visual effects work today, many projects in the pipeline are all set to thrill the viewers with brilliant visual effects work.
+Arguably among the biggest providers of visual effects work today, many projects of Netflix in the pipeline are all set to thrill the viewers with brilliant visual effects work.

 Having expanded its presence in more than 190 countries, Netflix claims to have more than 130 million subscribers globally.
 CFO David Wells had surmised last February that Netflix would have some 700 new or existing original worldwide 2018 including 80 non-English-language shows.